Katherine Stewart MacPhail: Serbia, 1915

 In mid-December 1914, MacPhail's group boarded a transport boat in Southampton.
 On the way to Malta, most members of the unit spent time learning Serbian.
 Immediately after Christmas, they boarded the ship Nile, which sailed to Piraeus.
 They arrived in Thessaloniki on 1 January 1915, and the next day boarded a train for Kragujevac, which was the headquarters of the Serbian army and military medical team.
 Though she was a junior doctor, she felt her skills were not being used appropriately.

 In the year 1915, an epidemic of typhoid fever emerged among the Serbian army.
-In June 1915, when the epidemic was in decline, MacPhail became seriously ill with a severe form of the infection.
+In June 1915, when the epidemic was in decline, MacPhail became ill with a severe form of the infection.
 Her hearing was damaged by long-lasting high temperatures, and she lost her hair, so covered her head wearing a hat or a scarf for a long time.
 When she was healed, on the insistence of Admiral Ernest Troubridge, she left Serbia and returned to Scotland in order to recover completely.
 She reached Scotland in September 1915.

 France, 1916

 As soon as she had recovered sufficiently, MacPhail contacted the Serbian Support Fund in London and began a campaign to help the organisation.
 She traveled all over Scotland, attended charity meetings and held lectures about her experiences in Serbia, appealing for help for the country.

 As she was unable to return to Serbia, which by then was behind enemy lines, in January 1916, she joined the Friends charity, which worked in France.
 She worked at Shalona in Marni, in the Champagne region, northeast of Paris.
 In April 1916, she was offered a job in Corsica, and in May 1916, arrived in Bastia to work at a hospital.
 A few days after her arrival she went to Ajaccio, visiting a Scottish Women's Hospital.
 There, she met with several acquaintances she knew from Serbia, and they told her what was happening to their old unit.
 Finding that there were opportunities to return to Serbia, she interrupted her stay in Corsica, in order to try to organise the accommodation of Serbian orphans in the Friends home in the High Savai.
-Unfortunately, this failed.
+However, this failed.
 Friends took over a hotel in Samoan, about 20 km from the Swiss border, and turned it into a refugee camp.
 At the end of September 1916, MacPhail took over the duties of a doctor in this home.
 During her stay in France, Dr. Sondermayer, chief of the Sanitary Department of the Serbian Army, offered her a place in a hospital and MacPhail, immediately accepted the offer.